figtools/figgy.docs/docs/manual/footprint.md

 - 1 (Optional) AWS IAM User

-For the following, yu can provide these resources or the Figgy can do it:
+For the following, you can provide these resources or the Figgy can do it:

 - 1 AWS S3 Bucket for Figgy Lambdas to be deployed to
 - AWS Cloudtrail must be enabled - Cloudtrail events are the backbone of Figgy's event pipeline